-Banks and other mortgage lenders can request payment of the expected loss under certain conditions, which is in line with the European Capital Requirements Regulation (CRR).
+Banks and other mortgage lenders can request

+payment of the expected loss under certain conditions,2 which is in line with the European Capital Requirements Regulation (CRR).
 This allows them to receive an advance payment, without having to wait for the whole process to be completed.
 If the expected loss is paid out, the guarantee remains in place, and any difference in value between the parties will be settled.

 An important note with respect to interest-only mortgages: the NHG guarantee follows an annuity scheme, which means that the mismatch between the guarantee and the outstanding loan will increase over time.
 This is something to take into account if your portfolio includes interest-only mortgages.
-However, it should also be noted that the market share of interest-only mortgages is only 3% in the Netherlands, as shown in figure 6.
-Eventually this percentage will trend to 0%.
-In 2013 NHG changed the application requirements and as a result NHG interest-only mortgages are no longer allowed for new mortgages.
+However, it should also be noted that the market share of interest-only mortgages is only 3% in the Netherlands, as shown in figure 4.